Vitakkasaṇṭhāna Sutta: Title and content

 If negative thoughts still continue to arise, the third approach is "withdrawing attention" — that is, the aspirant should "not attend", "not give attention", "be without attention and reflection", "pay no mind and pay no attention", or even "forget" such thoughts.

 If the third approach fails to eliminate negative thoughts, the fourth approach involves going "to the root" (Pali: vitakka mula bheda pabbam) by "stilling the thought-formation", "removal of the (thought) source of those unskillful thoughts", "appeasing the whole intentional thought process", or engaging in "the relaxing of thought-fabrication".
 The sutta compares this to stages of removing the source of physical movement:

 The fifth approach (Pali: abhinigganhitabbam; Sanskrit: abhinigrahā), to be pursued when the fourth and all previous approaches together fail to eliminate negative thoughts, is to clench the teeth and "subdue and beat down the (evil) mind by the (good) mind", just as one man may do physical violence to another man.

 Commentaries and translations

 A commentary on the Vitakkasanthana Sutta was provided in Part III of Conquest of Mind by Eknath Easwaran (1988).

+Martine Batchelor characterized the Vitakkasanthana Sutta as a discourse "which seems to illustrate an early Buddhist cognitive behavioural strategy."
+She provided paragraph-length commentaries on each of the 5 methods listed in the sutta, and wrote that "In the Korean Zen tradition, the Vitakkasanthana Sutta is neither taught nor even mentioned.
+When I first heard a vipassana teacher explain this sutta, I was particularly struck because it was an exact description of what I had found myself doing after practising Zen meditation for 10 years."

 Several English translations have been done of the Vitakka-saṇṭhāna Sutta, including: